What we've learnt from 30 AI-enabled One-Day Sprints

 Uncover the underestimated impact of AI for nonprofits

-Join us for our next webinar where Andy and I will showcase some of the most exciting, recent AI use cases across multiple sectors and industries, from Coca-Cola to Dogs Trust, and highlight insights and tools to harness its power for your organisation’s innovation journey.
+Watch our recent webinar where Andy and I showcase some of the most exciting, recent AI use cases across multiple sectors and industries, from Coca-Cola to Dogs Trust, and highlight insights and tools to harness its power for your organisation’s innovation journey.